 If you are over 70 ½ years old

-You are required to take minimum distributions from your IRA each year according to a formula establish by the IRS.
+You are required to take minimum distributions from your IRA each year according to a formula establish by the IRS beginning at age 72.
 These are called RMDs (Required Minimum Distributions).
 You may also take additional money beyond the RMD, if you choose.
 Any money you receive in distributions from your IRA is taxable to you, EXCEPT when you distribute some of this money directly to charity.
-You can distribute up to $100,000 each year directly to charity without paying any tax, and those distributions will count toward your RMD.
+If you are over 70 ½ years old, you can distribute up to $100,000 each year directly to charity without paying any tax, and those distributions will count toward your RMD.

 What does it mean to distribute this money “directly to charity?”